SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/orphaned-resources.md

 When a team no longer has an active owner, there is no longer a person on the other end of an automated governance policy which means the site could potentially have shared files that are outdated and pose a serious security risk.

 {% hint style="info" %}
-Syskit Point Administrators can [decide whether specific users will be responsible for assigning new owners or existing team/group members will suggest new owners](set-up-policies.md).
+When configuring the Orphaned Workspaces policy, Syskit Point Administrators can [decide how the process of assigning owners to orphaned workspaces will look like](../../governance-and-automation/automated-workflows/orphaned-resources-admin.md).
+There are 3 options available:
+* **Specific users are asked to assign new owners**
-The first option is a **1-stage process** where the policy vulnerability is resolved when you promote members to owners or add new owners.
+  * 1-stage process where the policy vulnerability is resolved when you promote members to owners or add new owners
+* **Existing team/group members receive a task to suggest new owners**
-The second option is a **2-stage process** where after the members suggest new owners, an additional step is required from defined users to approve the suggestion.
+  * 2-stage process where, after the members suggest new owners, an additional step is required from defined users to approve the suggestion
+*  **Syskit Point automatically assigns new owners**
+  * The last owner's manager is assigned as the new group owner
+  * In case the manager is not found, a defined user gets a task to resolve the vulnerability
 {% endhint %}

-In both cases, Syskit Point will send you an e-mail that will guide you through the process of resolving the policy vulnerability.
+In all cases, Syskit Point will send you an e-mail that will guide you through resolving the policy vulnerability, or notify you if you were assigned as a workspace owner.

-Below, both cases are separately explained in more detail.
+Below, all cases are explained in more detail.

-## 1-Stage Process
+## Specific Users Assign New Owners

 ### Policy Vulnerability E-Mail